There are many hacks to make tough meat tender, and so we do in Japanese home cooking.

-Also, toasted sesame oil in the sauce can keep the juice inside.
+Also, roasted sesame oil in the sauce can keep the juice inside.

-The best result is marinating meat on a grill for 2 hours, not shorter and longer.
+The best result is marinating meat for 2 hours, not shorter and longer.

 Marinating overnight will probably be alright if you like the strong taste, but soy sauce can work negatively-salty and may let the meat dry.

 It’s better to freeze marinated meat rather than leave them in a refrigerator overnight.

 Storing the marinated meat in YAKINIKU sauce in a freezer will be the perfect meal prep.

 You don’t have time???